 There is only one catch, it’s an applied science so you will have to take action to get a result.

 Yours in good health.

-Scott Allan – Ayurvedic Practitionar at Yoga Therapy & Ayurveda Wellness Centre Buderim:
+Scott Allan – Ayurvedic Practitionar at Ayurveda & Yoga Therapy Clinic Buderim:

-Scott Allan is a skilled and clinically experienced practitioner with over 8 years experience.
+Scott Allan is a skilled and clinically experienced practitioner with over 15 years experience.
 He has trained with Dr Ajit of the Australasian Institute of Ayurvedic Studies and still continues to further his knowledge with Dr Ajit who is also a mentor for Scott.
-He currently runs the Yoga Therapy and Ayurveda Wellness Centre in Buderim with his wife Kim.
+He currently runs the Ayurveda & Yoga Therapy Clinic in Buderim with his wife Kim.
 Scott offers health consultations, Ayurvedic treatments and much more.
 For more information on the services Scott offers www.yogaayurvedacentre.com.au